RobertCojocariu/Conways-Game-of-Life-C/README.md

 To install the library you can follow SDL's [wiki](https://wiki.libsdl.org/SDL2/Installation).

-To compile and run the program using gcc
+To compile and run the program using make

 ```bash
 make && ./Conways-Game-of-Life-C